PCOS Root Causes: Functional Testing & Hormone Balance

 A Multi-Layered Strategy for Managing PCOS

-Effective PCOS management typically requires a personalised and multi-factorial strategy that addresses metabolic, inflammatory, and lifestyle contributors concurrently.
+Research published in the Endocrine Society’s guidelines and the 2023 International Evidence-Based PCOS Guideline led by Helena Teede confirms that effective PCOS management typically requires a personalised and multi-factorial strategy addressing metabolic, inflammatory, and lifestyle contributors concurrently (2,6).

 Nutrition Support

-• Anti-inflammatory foods: Diets rich in vegetables, omega-3 fats, and fibre may help modulate inflammatory signalling (8,13).
+Anti-inflammatory foods Diets rich in cruciferous vegetables, omega-3 fatty acids (EPA and DHA), and soluble fibre may help modulate NF-kB inflammatory signalling (8,13)

-• Reducing ultra-processed foods: Excess refined carbohydrates and added sugars may exacerbate insulin resistance and metabolic stress.
+Reducing ultra-processed foods Excess refined carbohydrates, seed oils, and added sugars may exacerbate insulin resistance and metabolic stress

 Nutrient Support (When Clinically Indicated)

-• Inositol: May support insulin sensitivity and ovulatory function in some women with PCOS (14,15).
+Myo-inositol May support insulin sensitivity and ovulatory function in some women with PCOS, as demonstrated in systematic reviews by Unfer et al. (14,15)

-• Omega-3 fatty acids: Associated with improvements in inflammatory markers and lipid profiles (13,16).
+Omega-3 fatty acids (EPA/DHA) Associated with improvements in inflammatory markers (CRP, IL-6) and lipid profiles, as reviewed by Simopoulos (13,16)

-• Magnesium: Plays a role in glucose metabolism, nervous system regulation, and stress resilience (17).
+Magnesium Plays a role in glucose metabolism via GLUT4 transporter activity, nervous system regulation, and stress resilience (17)

-• Vitamin D: Low vitamin D status is commonly observed in PCOS and may be associated with metabolic and reproductive features (18,19).
+Vitamin D Low 25-hydroxyvitamin D status is commonly observed in PCOS and may be associated with metabolic and reproductive features, as reported by Irani et al. (18,19)

 Lifestyle Interventions

-• Regular physical activity: Both resistance training and aerobic exercise may improve insulin sensitivity and cardiometabolic health (20).
+• Regular physical activity: Both resistance training and aerobic exercise may improve insulin sensitivity and cardiometabolic health markers, including HOMA-IR and waist circumference (20).

-• Stress regulation: Mind-body practices can support cortisol balance and neuroendocrine function, which may overlap with thyroid and stress-related patterns discussed in thyroid health.
+• Stress regulation: Mind-body practices such as yoga, meditation, and diaphragmatic breathing can support cortisol balance and neuroendocrine function, which may overlap with thyroid and stress-related patterns discussed in thyroid health.

-• Sleep quality: Consistent, restorative sleep is essential for hormonal regulation and glucose control.
+• Sleep quality: Consistent, restorative sleep (7–9 hours) is essential for melatonin production, hormonal regulation, and glucose control.

 When to Consider Functional Assessment

-Functional assessment may be appropriate for women with PCOS who continue to experience symptoms despite standard interventions, or where metabolic features such as insulin resistance, fatigue, or stress intolerance are prominent.
-Testing should always be guided and interpreted by a qualified practitioner.
+Functional assessment may be appropriate for women with PCOS who continue to experience symptoms despite standard interventions, or where metabolic features such as insulin resistance, fatigue, or HPA axis dysfunction are prominent.
+Testing should always be guided and interpreted by a qualified practitioner such as a clinical nutritionist or integrative medicine practitioner with experience in hormonal health.

 Frequently Asked Questions